-- 1.2 Overflow Parking up to 20 vehicles will be accommodated in the meadow during special events.
-This could be implemented immediately for minimal cost by mowing a portion of the field and roping it off. - 1.3 Viewing Terrace the viewing terrace will be situated at the high point south of the parking facility.
-It will provide sweeping panoramic views of the Preserve and impressive sunset views towards the western horizon.
-The viewing terrace will be connected to the parking facility with an accessible pathway.
-The surface would be of natural materials and would be suitable for ADA access.
-Stationary seating could be added if warranted.
-A Phase 2 archaeological study will be conducted of the proposed disturbed areas. - 1.4 Signage the visitor arrival experience will be enhanced with interpretive signage that highlights the Battle of Brandywine the history of the region and signage that orients the visitor to the Preserve, and wayfinding signage that invites visitors to explore the trails and features of the Preserve.
+1.4 Signage - the visitor arrival sequence will be enhanced with interpretive signage that highlights the Battle of Brandywine, the history of the region, and signage that orients the visitor to the Preserve.
+Wayfinding signage will invite visitors to explore the trails and features of the Preserve.
 A new entrance sign will be placed near Birmingham Road in coordination with the Birmingham Township Recreation, Parks, and Open Space Committee, DCNR, and other partners.
 The signage will be consistent with recommendations in the Brandywine Battlefield Heritage Interpretation Plan and other relevant Brandywine Battlefield planning documents.